0%

 3. TACTICAL STRATEGY

-Midas Pond is the northernmost, circular-shaped waterbody in the Riverfront Park complex.
-Because it is a heavily pressured community fishery, fish tend to hold in specific transition zones.
-Focus your efforts on the northern and eastern shorelines during the morning hours, as these banks receive the earliest direct sunlight.
-This solar warming draws the Western Mosquitofish into the shallows, with the large Brook and Rainbow Trout trailing right behind them in wolf packs.
-Work the 4-to-8 foot drop-offs just beyond the immediate weedline, and pay special attention to the areas adjacent to the fishing piers where concrete structures absorb and radiate heat.
+Midas Pond is the northernmost basin in the Riverfront Park chain, featuring a distinct circular layout.
+Because it is a heavily pressured community fishery, fish quickly learn to avoid the most accessible, high-traffic concrete walkways.
+Focus your efforts on the northern and eastern shorelines during the morning hours.
+These banks receive the earliest direct sunlight, which warms the adjacent shallow water by a few crucial degrees.
+This micro-warming draws the mosquitofish into the shallows, with the large Brook and Rainbow Trout trailing right behind them.
+Work the eight-to-twelve-foot drop-off where the shallow shelf transitions into the main basin.

 Timing the Bite